-I recently posted these chocolate peppermint cookies but I wanted to make another version without the chocolate, basically as a carrier for cream cheese frosting.
+Chocolate and peppermint are often found together, like in peppermint mocha cookies, peppermint brownies, and chocolate peppermint cookies.
+But I wanted to make a peppermint cookie without the chocolate, basically as a carrier for cream cheese frosting.

 Cookies are definitely my favorite holiday treat, especially when they’re covered in cream cheese frosting!
 There’s just something about them that I can’t resist.

 But don’t worry, chocolate lovers, there’s an option for a chocolate ganache topping, too!

 This recipe is from Erin over at Texanerin Baking.
 You’re going to love it, especially with the gluten-free option so you can make these chewy cookies for all your loved ones!

 I love a nice chewy cookie.
 It’s one of the reasons I love my M&M cookies so much!
 It’s hard to beat a cookie that is soft and chewy all at the same time.

 That was the texture I was going for when developing these peppermint cookies and I’m happy to say I was successful.
 The texture is just perfect, especially when paired with the cream cheese frosting.

 Now don’t get me wrong.
 You could enjoy these cookies without the frosting.
 But honestly, what’s the fun in that?